spring-projects/spring-framework/org.springframework.expression/readme.txt

 in a different context then the stored executor may be incorrect.
 It may harmless 'fail' which would cause us to retrieve a new one, but can it do anything malicious?
 In which case we either need to forget them when the context changes or store them elsewhere.
 Should caching be something that can be switched on/off by the context? (shouldCacheExecutors() on the interface?)
+- Expression serialization needs supporting
+- expression basic interface and common package.
+Should LiteralExpression be settable? should getExpressionString return quoted value?

 Low Importance